+SUBSECTION HEADING?

 To conclude this part, we compare these five methods in terms of whether they make the same prediction for coexistence based on the mutual invasibility criteria (Table 1).
 When comparing the five, the negative frequency dependency is the outlier because it does not yield per capita interaction coefficients that can be used to obtain ND and RFD.
+The sign of the NFD slope can be used to predict coexistence and the prediction is the same as the other methods if and only if the negative frequency is linear, i.e. the NFD slope is constant (Supplement 1).
 Aside from the NFD method, the other methods can be used to derive the intra- and inter-specific competition coefficients in the Lotka-Volterra form for calculating ND and RFD.
-The sign of the NFD slope can be used to predict coexistence and the prediction is the same as the other methods if and only if the negative frequency is linear, i.e. the NFD slope is constant (Supplement 1).
 Other then NFD, the other four methods are qualitatively the same when predicting species coexistence as they are all developed based on the mutual invasibility criteria and have the same algebra to calculate ND and RFD and to predict coexistence.

+We showed that with the exceptions of the NFD method, the other four methods can be reduced to the same algebra to calculate ND and RFD and give qualitatively the same predictions for coexistence.
+While we show that the NFD method can accurately predict mutual invasibility, consistent with MCT, the fact that this method does not give estimates of ND and RFD limits the comparisons that can be made to the other methods.